Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-account.md

 ### Step 3.
 Enter your verification code

-A verification code waas sent to your email address.
+After entering the information and clicking the Sign up button, a verification code was sent to your email address.
 Go your email and copy the verification code and paste it into the input field.
 After your confirmation, you can sign into WIZnet Cloud.

 <div>